mattinmir/cust-comp-test/README.md

     x3 w0 w1 w2 w3 ;
     x4 w0 w1 w2 w3 "

+#### Pipelining
+To properly pipeline a block, put a `D` at every domain connection and a `D^-1` at every range connection of every element of the block.
+[Using Horner's Rule](pipeline_horner.png) you can rearrange the delay elements to put the antidelays at the inputs/outputs of the block, where they can be ignored.
+Then [draw contours](pipeline_contours.png) through the delay elements, making sure each contour crosses an equal number of delays/antidelays, that each delay element is not crossed by more than one contour, and that contours do not cross each other.
+These are your pipeline stages.
+It is up to you to find an efficient way to arrange the contours.

 #### Miscellaneous
  - ##### *Horner's Rule:* (A;B)^n == A^n ; B^n